 A while back I posted on a new effort from Volleyball England.
-The announced the creation of what they are calling senior academies at a group of English universities.
+They announced the creation of what they called senior academies at a group of English universities.
 I received an email in response to that post from the head of the V.E. coaching commission, Richard Harrisson.
 It was in response to that post.
 I thought it worth sharing to provide a bit of context for how things developed.

 Volleyball England thinking

 In the past we had male and female adult development squads each with a professional coach based at Hallam University (Sheffield) for men and at Loughborough University for women.
 Many of these players became part of the GB indoor teams at the London Olympics.
 All players at some stage had professional contracts in Europe.

 The idea was to channel the top young players with academic credentials into a regular training and competition programme.
 The ‘ideal’ new programme would be for a number of universities to have the same offer with more players training and playing regularly in the Super8s.
 This is separate to the ‘participation’ goals.